Privacy Leakage via Output Label Space and Differentially Private Continual Learning: DP CL Methods using Pre-Trained Models

 Concretely, considering fine-tuning the last layer only, denote the feature vector of the pre-trained model by $\vv = \pretrainedmodel(\vx) \in \sR^{K}$.
 Then the full task-specific model is $\classifier_t (\vx) = g_{\vphi_t}(\vv)$, where $g_{\vphi_t}: \mathbb{R}^K\rightarrow \gO_t$ is the output head with trainable parameters $\vphi_t$.
 With FiLM we additionally fine-tune a subset of the backbone normalisation layers' parameters of the pre-trained model to shift and scale the activations throughout the backbone.
 For example, for the model considered in the experiments the FiLM parameters are $0.04\%$ of the total number of pre-trained model parameters.

-At test time, say at time $t \in [T]$, we predict the label of a test sample $\vx^{*}$ by assigning the class label with the largest logit over all the tasks and all the classes assumed so far:
+At test time, say at $t \in [T]$, we predict the label of a test sample $\vx^{*}$ by assigning the class label with the largest logit over all the tasks and all the classes seen so far: